Home Nostalgic Piso Chichirya in the 90s

 Ding Dong is a blend of chips, maize pieces, fava beans, green peas, and peanuts, as the names imply.

 What’s the best way to eat it?
-First, pour the content from its package onto a bowl or plate and spread for sharing!
+First, pour the content from its package onto a bowl or plate and spread it for sharing!

 Add to cart Ding Dong at: